smarthomeNG/smarthome/doc/user/source/release/1_x_x.rst

     * added display of system pid for threads (when running under Python 3.8 and up)
     * Added further details to status on services page while SmartHomeNG is restarting

+    * shngAdmin:

+      * Switched to new menu bar
+      * Update to system properties page
+      * Updated pages under system and services menu
+      * Update to logics list and scene list and scene configuration page (basic css grid implementation)
+      * Update to logics parameter and scheduler lists (basic css grid implementation); Added parameter to allow click on header of dropdown menu
+      * Changed handling of boolean value field in item tree
+      * Added tab to configure upcoming websocket module
+      * Update to system properties page
+      * Translations for new startup status; adjusted display size of log files to prevent scrolling of browser window.
+      * Better handling for exception while testing for blog articles
+      * Added gui_type 'readonly' for plugin parameters that are configured by the plugin itself
+      * implemented handling for plugin parameter 'configuration_needed'
+      * added spinner when loading information of configured plugins
+      * Modified plugin list to fit on a viewport that is only 1024 pixels wide

   * http:

     * Set maximum version of cherrypy to avoid problem with cheroot 8.4.4